by rotation

 swished

-Popular with a Gen Z and millenials, thanks to its viral partywear and high street labels, Swished is one of the fastest growing fashion rental platforms.
-Stocking Nadine Merabi, House of CB, Rat & Boa and Needle and Thread rather than high-end designer brands, it’s here where you can rent TikTok’s viral dresses rather than buying.
+Popular with a Gen Z and millenials, thanks to its viral partywear and high street labels, Ownish (formerly Swished) is one of the fastest growing fashion rental platforms.
+Stocking party-ready designs from Nadine Merabi, House of CB, Rat & Boa and Needle and Thread, rather than high-end designer brands, it’s here where you can rent TikTok’s viral dresses rather than buying.

 By Rotation